Cold Meat (film)

 Cold Meat is a 2024 thriller film directed by Sébastien Drouin.
-It was released exclusively on Netflix on February 26, 2024.
+It was released exclusively on streaming Plateforms on February 26, 2024, such as Netflix Latin America, Amazon Prime, Paramount+ UK and Germany and TUBI, Shadows Spain.

 Plot

 David Petersen (Allen Leech) is passing through the Colorado Rockies during a severe snowstorm.
 He stops off at a diner, where the waitress Ana (Nina Bergman) is accosted by her violent ex-husband Vincent (Yan Tual).
 David calmly and charmingly diffuses the situation, and Vincent leaves.
 Later, when David stops at a gas station, a local police officer tells him to get his wing-mirror fixed as soon as possible, as it is being held together with duct tape.
 When David leaves the gas station, Vincent follows him in his truck.
 A chase ensues, and David manages to elude Vincent by driving off-road into a secluded area.
 His car now stuck in the snow, David walks into the wilderness to find a way out.

 It is revealed that David had chloroformed and kidnapped Ana earlier that night, and is keeping her in the trunk, bound with duct tape.
 She manages to escape, but the conditions are far too dangerous for her to walk, so she hides in the back of the car.
 On his way back to the car, David falls on the snow and breaks his leg.
 Once he is back in the car, Ana chloroforms him, and he wakes to find his hands have been bound to the steering wheel with duct tape.

 Despite being held at knifepoint by Ana, David gloats about the crimes he has committed, and taunts Ana about her past.
 He reveals that he had used Ana's phone to text her daughter Ella, telling her that she is safe and not to worry about her.
 Ana knocks him unconscious, and David dreams of being lost in the forest, covered in blood and being stalked by a giant, elk-like beast.
-Each time he dreams, he wakes with a start.
+Each time he dreams, he wakes with a startle.